The Value Of Spring Length

 In a word, Yes.
 How much is debatable, and it depends on what you’re doing with the trailer.
 So let’s break it down into a few key points.

-- Longer springs weigh more and typically cost a little more.
+- Longer springs weigh more and typically cost more.
 If you want cheap, go short.
 That said, the small difference in price — if that’s the only reason — is probably just chincy.

 - More suspension travel with longer leaf springs.
 Using the travel feels nice because bumps are not as harsh — which goes back to ride quality (#1 above).
 The side effect?
 Add a little more space for vertical movement of the wheels and axles.
-(Yet, for the differences we’re talking about, the added space is pretty minimal.)
+(Yet, for the differences we’re talking about, the added space is minimal.)

 - Longer springs need more space.
 If you have things on the frame conflicting with long leaf springs, then go shorter.
 Make the trailer leaf springs as long as practical in the space available.